By Proppi Editorial Team Updated 9 min read

 The extraction is context-aware.
 The AI knows that “$550” in a tenancy agreement is probably a weekly rent, while “$550” in an insurance document is probably an excess.
 Same characters, different meaning — and the classification step gives the AI the context to get it right.

 The final layer is what makes all of this usable day-to-day.
-Instead of navigating folders or remembering file names, you ask questions in plain English:
+Instead of navigating folders or remembering file names, you brief the job in plain English and the system retrieves the source pages it needs:

-Under the hood, this uses vector embeddings — a technique where both your question and your documents are converted into numerical representations that capture meaning, not just keywords.
-“When does the lease expire?” and “tenancy end date” mean the same thing, and the embedding model knows it.
+Under the hood, this uses semantic search — the AI matches on meaning, not just keywords.
+“When does the lease expire?” and “tenancy end date” mean the same thing, and the AI knows it.

 The AI searches across your entire document corpus, finds the relevant passages, and presents the answer — with a reference back to the source document so you can verify it yourself.
 No blind trust required.